Did you know?

 So take the first step – inform yourself about HIV.
 This website contains important information about HIV, including how you can protect yourself and where to go for more information and help.

 What is HIV?

 HIV (Human Immunodeficiency Virus) is a virus that causes AIDS (Acquired Immune Deficiency Syndrome).
 They are not the same thing.

 HIV weakens or breaks down the body’s immune system and makes the body vulnerable to infections and medical conditions that a person not living with HIV immune system would be normally capable of controlling.
 People who have acquired HIV can experience flu like symptoms, but others do not notice any symptoms for many years.

 What is AIDS?

 How is HIV transmitted?

 HIV it is not spread like air-borne viruses such as the flu.
 It can’t be passed on by hugging, kissing, shaking hands, coughing or sneezing.
 Nor can it be passed on by sharing toilets and washing facilities or using eating utensils or consuming food and beverages handled by someone who has HIV.

 How can I help to prevent HIV transmission?

 Practice safer sex

 Condoms can help provide protection by preventing semen, vaginal fluid, or blood from coming into direct contact with another person.

 Everyone has a mutual responsibility to protect each other not just from HIV but from other STIs.
-Sex can be made safer by using a male or female condom together with water-based lubricants (lube), which help prevent the condoms from breaking.
+Sex can be made safer by using either a male or female condom together with water-based lubricants (lube), which help prevent the condoms from breaking.
 When used correctly and together, condoms and lube are the best protection against the transmission of HIV.

 Travelling and your protection